asraparadise/asraparadise.github.io/faq.md

 ### Logs aren’t working on my server, what do I do?

-Check if the module is disabled by doing ?diagnose [modulename] If the module is enabled, check if Dyno can Read Messages and Send Messages in the log channel, as well as Embed Links.
-To quickly check if Dyno has those permissions, do ?uptime in the channel.
+- Check if the feature is disabled in your server by doing `/settings list`
-Lastly, check if Dyno has manage webhooks in the channel and role permissions.
+- If the feature is enabled and a channel has been set, check if Asra can Read Messages and Send Messages in the log channel, as well as Embed Links.
-If none of these work, don’t hesitate to join our support server.
+If none of these work, don’t hesitate to join our [support server](https://asraparadise.github.io/support).

-This applies to all logging modules including actionlogs, moderation logs, and automod logs.
+> :information_source: This applies to all logging modules including actionlogs, moderation logs, and automod logs.

 ### 👨‍💻 How can I request features?